usertoken/about/README.md

 # About userToken
 --------------
-### UserToken provide tools to manage individuals basic rights on the Internet.
+### UserToken provides tools to manage basic rights on the Internet.

 #### Individual basic rights Online
 - An individual has the right to an online identity